sayano-lee/sayano-lee.github.io/source/_posts/Paper-Read-Dense-Captioning-Events-in-Videos.md

 ## Summary

-This paper proposes a new captioning task which describes an arbitrary-length video segment with several events, and a method called ActivityNet Captioning model to tackle this challenge.
+This paper proposes a new captioning task which describes an arbitrary-length video segment with several events, and a method called ActivityNet Captioning model to deal with this challenge.
 The proposed pipeline contains two parts: the Proposal module and the Captioning module.
 The Proposal module generates event proposals with overlapping from pre-extracted video features.
 The Captioning module generates corresponding events from attention-weighted contextual features between past and future.

 ## References

+<span id="1" class="ref">[1] S. Venugopalan, H. Xu, J. Donahue, M. Rohrbach, R. Mooney, and K. Saenko.
+Translating videos to natural language using deep recurrent neural networks. arXiv preprint arXiv:1412.4729, 2014.</span>
+<span id="2" class="ref">[2] S. Venugopalan, M. Rohrbach, J. Donahue,  R. Mooney, T. Darrell, and K. Saenko.
+Sequence to sequence video to text.
+In Proceedings of the IEEE International Conference on Computer Vision, pages 4534–4542, 2015.</span>
+<span id="3" class="ref">[3] V. Escorcia, F. C. Heilbron, J. C. Niebles, and B. Ghanem.
+Daps:Deep action proposals for action understanding.
+In European Conference on Computer Vision, pages 768–784.
+Springer, 2016.</span>
+<span id="4" class="ref">[4] A. Rohrbach, M. Rohrbach, W. Qiu, A. Friedrich, M. Pinkal, and B. Schiele.
+Coherent multi-sentence video description with variable level of detail.
+In German Conference on Pattern Recognition, pages 184–195.
+Springer, 2014.</span>